telerik/winforms-docs/gridview/columns/column-types/gridviewdecimalcolumn.md

 {{endregion}}

->note For a list of the standard numeric format strings, see [Standard Numeric Format Strings](http://msdn.microsoft.com/en-us/library/dwhawy9k.aspx)
+>tip For a list of the standard numeric format strings, see [Standard Numeric Format Strings](http://msdn.microsoft.com/en-us/library/dwhawy9k.aspx)
 >

 # See Also